michael-brade/LaTeX.js/docs/limitations.md

-## <a name="parsing-tex"></a> Limitations when parsing TeX as a context-free grammar
+## <a name="parsing-tex"></a> Limitations when parsing <TeX/> as a context-free grammar

-This is a PEG parser, which means it interprets LaTeX as a context-free language.
-However, TeX (and therefore LaTeX) is Turing complete, so TeX can only really be parsed by a complete Turing machine.
-It is not possible to parse the full TeX language with a static parser.
-See [here](https://tex.stackexchange.com/questions/4201/is-there-a-bnf-grammar-of-the-tex-language) for some interesting examples.
+This is a PEG parser, which means it interprets <LaTeX/> as a context-free language.
+However, <TeX/> (and therefore <LaTeX/>) is
+Turing complete, so <TeX/> can only really be parsed by a complete Turing machine.
+It is not possible to parse the full
+<TeX/> language with a static parser.
+See
+[here](https://tex.stackexchange.com/questions/4201/is-there-a-bnf-grammar-of-the-tex-language) for some interesting examples.

-It is even undecidable whether a TeX program has a parse tree.
-There has been done some research on the problem of parsing TeX, see [here](http://www.mathematik.uni-marburg.de/~seba/publications/sle10.pdf).
+It is even undecidable whether a <TeX/> program has a parse tree.
+There has been done some research on the problem of parsing <TeX/>, see [here](http://www.mathematik.uni-marburg.de/~seba/publications/sle10.pdf).

-To quote the four problems of TeX:
+To quote the four problems of <TeX/>:

-- Since TeX has dynamic scoping, it is not possible to determine statically wheather `a` is an argument to `\app` in `\app a` or just another letter.
+- Since <TeX/> has dynamic scoping, it is not possible to determine statically wheather `a` is an argument to `\app` in `\app a` or just another letter.
 It depends on the definition of `\app` at runtime.